spoonk/chip-imaging/frontend/README.md

      |- *.Tiff
     |-stitched.tiff

+[ ] separate the imaging and stitching paths, providing an option to stitch in the acquisition directory
+    - you might want to stitch in an existing data dir

-[ ] put manual alignmnet into stitching menu, get rid of manual alignt menu [ ] make manual align send a theta to the server
+[ ] make manual align send a theta to the server
 [ ] make linear stitcher be able to handle a rotation

-[ ] make querying the manual grid depend on path
+[ ] make querying the manual grid depend on stitcher's path [ ] server offline errors for request

-[ ] make camera feed toggleable

-[ ] toastify for alerts (fetching stuff)
+[ ] implement getting stitched result

-[ ] override onscroll for image canvas -> so canvas gets scrolled [ ] use different websockets for (hopefully) better streaming [ ] make manual grid route respect imaging grid parameters
+[ ] make manual grid route respect imaging grid parameters
+    - currently just sends a 3x3, we want to handle the case where there may not be a 3x3 to return

 [ ] clean up server routes with blueprints

 [ ] documentation
 [ ] way to kill / restart server devices

+[ ] make a stitch utils file in python that allows you to get jpeg images (for sending manual grid back to client)
+    [ ] also need a gain scalar on frontend (images will likely be black)

+[ ] zoom slider for manual align

+[ ] figure out how to run server and frontend with exe file

-[ ] server rejects a path if it is a non empty directory [ ] route to query the path that images will be saved in [ ] make a stitch utils file in python that allows you to get jpeg images [ ] be able to select a different directory for stiching, not just the one from acquisition
+[ x ] server rejects a path if it is a non empty directory [ x ] use different websockets for (hopefully) better streaming -> just use gevent [ x ] put manual alignmnet into stitching menu, get rid of manual alignt menu [ x ] make camera feed toggleable

+[ x ] toastify for alerts (fetching stuff)
-[ ] interpret return values from manager
+[ x ] interpret return values from manager
-[ ] separate the imaging and stitching paths, providing an option to stitch in the acquisition directory
-    - you might want to stitch in an existing data dir
+[ x ] route to query the path that images will be saved in